 Understanding health insurance doesn’t have to be complicated, whether you get it from your employer, buy it on your own through Marketplace or direct from a carrier.
-Simply contact your local Farmers Union Agent and we can help you find affordable, high-quality health insurance.
+Simply contact your local Farmers Union Agent and we can help you find affordable, high-quality health insurance in North Dakota.

 Health Insurance 101

-Group health insurance – A coverage plan offered by an employer or other organization that covers the individuals in that group and their dependents under a single policy.
+Group health insurance policy – A coverage plan offered by an employer or other organization that covers the individuals in that group and their dependents under a single policy.

 Individual health insurance – Health insurance plans purchased by individuals to cover themselves and their families.
 These are different from group plans, which are offered by employers to cover all their employees.

 Short Term Health Insurance Plans – A temporary solution for individuals and families facing a period of time without the protection of a major medical plan.
 With a range of deductibles and coinsurance, there are several options to help protect your family.

 Tele Medicine – You can talk to board-certified doctors via phone or video call 24/7.
 You can request a visit on-demand or schedule it for a schedule that works best for you.
 Use it at home, work, or while traveling.
 Doctors can even prescribe medication when necessary.

 Health savings account (HSA) – A personal savings account that allows participants to pay for medical expenses with pre-tax dollars.
-It’s designed to complement a special type of health insurance called an HSA-qualified high-deductible health plan (HDHP).
+It’s designed to complement a special type of health insurance in North Dakota called an HSA-qualified high-deductible health plan (HDHP).
 HDHPs typically offer lower monthly premiums than traditional health plans.
 With an HSA-qualified HDHP, members can take the money they save on premiums and invest it in the HSA to pay for future qualified medical expenses.

 Health Insurance Terms